reuters-graphics/bluprint_node-cli/README.md

 - Creates a CLI and a module you can use in node.
 - Uses [sade](https://www.npmjs.com/package/sade) to parse CLI args.
 - Built in mocha testing
-- Typescript and docs by TypeDoc
+- Typescript and docs site by TypeDoc
+- GitHub Actions template for CI test and release

 ## Quickstart